lexibank/tlopo/out/vol3/chapter2.md

 <a id="p-46"></a>

 In two cases, _ʔaisarufi_ and _ʔaininiu_, the tree is named for a resemblance to another plant.
 The tree _ʔaisaliŋa_, literally 'ear tree ', is so named because the leaf has 'ears' at its base.
 Two reasons are given for the name 'monitor lizard tree', _ʔaikame_: its bark is said to be like the skin of a monitor lizard, and the monitor lizard is said to take refuge in this tree when it is chased by a dog.
-The 'greybird tree ', _ʔaikusi_, is so named because its leaf bloom is like the feathers of a _kusi_ bird.
+The 'greybird tree', _ʔaikusi_, is so named because its leaf bloom is like the feathers of a _kusi_ bird.

 The most striking feature of Kwara'ae _ʔai-_ is its distribution: it is never prefixed to a reflex of a POc tree name.
 This implies that it is used productively for descriptive coinages and that it does not cooccur with roots that are felt to be tree names in their own right.